Facts at a Glance About “it’s a small world”:

 Boats and boarding “it’s a small world”

 The boats seat 20 people and have hard bench seats with backs.
-The seats in the front and back of the boat are quite low.
+The seats in the front and back of the boat are quite low and are lacking legroom.
 For more legroom, request the center rows.
 For regular boats guests will step up about a foot over the side of the boat.
 You can use the seat as a step which is about a foot down and then you’ll step down the rest of the way about a foot.

-Handicapped boarding: At the end of the ramp described in the previous section, a cast member will ask if you can park your wheelchair/ECV and walk about 30 feet to transfer onto the boat.
+Handicapped boarding: At the end of the ramp described in the previous section, a cast member will ask if you can park your wheelchair/ECV and walk.
+If so, when it’s your turn you’ll walk about 30 feet downhill to transfer onto the boat.
 Guests who are not able to transfer may take a wheelchair (power or manual) onto the accessible boat, but it can sometimes be an approximately 11 minute wait at the end of the ramp if the accessible boat just left.
 It can be longer if other guests ahead of you are also waiting for the accessible boat.

 More details about “it’s a small world”